plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/backpack_implementation_approach.md

 ### 2.2 Position Tracking Approach

-We will implement a defensive approach to position tracking for Backpack:
+We will implement a defensive approach to position tracking for Backpack, taking advantage of the updated WebSocket API:

 #### Primary Mechanism: API Position Queries
-- Continue using direct position queries (`get_positions`) as primary source of truth
+- Continue using direct position queries (`get_position`) as primary source of truth
 - Implement robust error handling and retry mechanisms
 - Log all API errors and response patterns for analysis

+#### WebSocket Position Updates
+- Use the new WebSocket API format (`account.positionUpdate`) to receive real-time position changes
+- Properly handle timestamp precision (microseconds)
+- Implement WebSocket ping/pong to maintain connection (server sends ping every 60s)
+- Add proper reconnection logic with exponential backoff

 #### Reconciliation Mechanism: Fill History
 - Implement fill history tracking as a **reconciliation mechanism**, not a primary source
+- Use the updated endpoint `/api/v1/history/fills` which now supports time ranges
 - Use it to validate position data returned by the API
 - Implement aggressive multi-source reconciliation:
   - Balance changes
   - Order status updates
   - Fill notifications
-  - WebSocket position updates if available
+  - WebSocket position updates
 - Generate critical alerts for any discrepancies between sources

 #### Risk Mitigation